AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-msm.md

 * Keep multiple copies synchronized by updating the source copy once, then pushing the changes to the (live) copies.
 * Make local changes by temporarily, or permanently, suspending the link between parent and child fragments.

-MSM for Content Fragments is primarily based on MSM for Assets. combined with functionality within the Content Fragment Editor allowing you to break, and reinstate inheritance at the field level.
+MSM for Content Fragments is based on MSM for Assets. combined with functionality within the Content Fragment Editor, allowing you to break, and reinstate inheritance at the field level.

 >[!CAUTION]
 >